Skip to content

 Key Takeaways

 When employing apprentices, there are many key points to consider and understand as an employer.
 You must understand these as part of your legal obligations.
 For example, you have additional responsibilities, such as providing your apprentices with adequate training.
-The terms of your relationship are governed by a contract of service, similar to an employment contract.
+The terms of your relationship are governed by a service contract, similar to an employment contract.

 If you need help understanding what you need to know about apprentices in the workplace in England, our experienced employment lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents for a low monthly fee.
 So call us today on 0808 196 8584 or visit our membership page.